 Comfort

-Many of our testers have noticed their priorities shifting over the years.
-We've gone from ultralight and minimalist to more comfort-oriented.
-It's undeniable — as you get older, you want more comfort.
+Many of our testers have noticed their priorities shifting over the years, moving from ultralight and minimalist to a little more comfort-oriented.
+It's undeniable: as you get older, you crave more comfort.
 A plush air pad offers significantly better sleep than the shoulder-crushing closed-cell pads from decades past.
 Fortunately, many inflatable sleeping pads are even lighter than closed-cell foam pads while also being more comfortable.

-Hands down, the most comfortable pads we snoozed on are the Nemo Quasar 3D Insulated and Big Agnes Rapide SL Insulated.
-These pads are the thickest air pads we tested.
-They offer a nice variability in firmness while keeping you well-cushioned from uneven ground and rocky surfaces below.
-They also have larger side baffles that keep you centered on the pad.
+Hands down, the most comfortable pads we snoozed on are the Therm-a-Rest NeoLoft, the Nemo Quasar 3D Insulated, and the Big Agnes Rapide SL Insulated.
+These pads are the thickest air pads we tested, offering a nice variability in firmness while keeping you well-cushioned from uneven ground and rocky surfaces below.
+The Quasar is 3.5 inches thick, the Rapide SL is 3.5 to 4.2 inches, and the NeoLoft is an impressive 4.6 inches.
+All have larger side baffles that keep you centered on the pad.
 And sleeping on any sleeping pad is infinitely more cozy than waking up on the hard ground.

 Sleeping Pad Comfort is Relative

-The Nemo Tensor All-Season Ultralight Insulated is also remarkably comfortable, especially considering how comfortable it is to carry on your back.
-It provides the most comfort in a lightweight package, and its 3.5-inch thick baffles and soft face fabric cradle you while lying in any position.
+The Nemo Tensor All-Season Ultralight Insulated is also remarkably comfortable to sleep on, especially considering how comfortable it is to carry on your back due to its light weight.
+It provides the most comfort you can squeeze out of a pad this size and weight, and its 3.5-inch thick baffles and soft face fabric cradle you while lying in most any position.

 The Nemo Tensor All-Season Ultralight Insulated is the most comfortable ultralight sleeping pad.